Canada’s New PR Pathway for Construction Workers – Step-by-Step Guide

 If you are a construction worker wanting to apply for Canada PR, here is the step-by-step guide:

-Step 1: Look for Your Eligibility You are eligible to apply for the visa if you have work experience in the construction sector and you are proficient in one of the languages of Canada.
+Step 1: Check Your Eligibility.
+You are eligible to apply for the visa if you have work experience in the construction sector and are proficient in one of Canada’s official languages.

-Step 2: Make Your Express Entry Profile If you are eligible, create an Express Entry profile on the official Canada Immigration website.
-The profile will facilitate your entry into the pool of permanent residency candidates.
+Step 2: Make Your Express Entry Profile.
+If you are eligible, create an Express Entry profile on the official Canada Immigration website.
+The profile will facilitate your entry into the pool of candidates for permanent residence.

 Step 4: Medical and Police Examinations All of you, including yourself and family members (if any), will have to go through medical examinations and police checks as a part of the PR application.